halohalospecial/codemirror-elixir-mode/README.md

 This is really a quick hack since CodeMirror does not have an official Elixir mode yet.

-Syntax highlighting works most of the time, but auto-indentation needs improvement.
+Syntax highlighting works most of the time, while auto-indentation is a work in progress.